void-linux/void-docs/src/contributing/index.md

 [PopCorn](https://github.com/the-maldridge/popcorn) program reports installation statistics back to the Void project.
 These statistics are purely opt-in - PopCorn is *not* installed or enabled by default on any Void systems.
-Additionally, PopCorn requires that port 8001 not be blocked on your system.

 *PopCorn* only reports which packages are installed, their version, and the host CPU architecture (the output of `xuname`).
 This does not report which services